Bring science to life

 Introduce your students to our unique living laboratory at the Samford Ecological Research Facility (SERF) to complete their Biology Unit 3 mandatory practicals.

-QUT is supporting schools with facilitated day visits to assist in the completion of their Biology Unit 3 mandatory practicals.
-Students will complete their mandatory practicals on one of QUT’s real-world research sites: Samford Ecological Research Facility (SERF).
+QUT is supporting schools with facilitated day visits to assist in the completion of some of their Biology Unit 3 mandatory practicals.
+Students will complete these practicals at QUT’s real-world research site the Samford Ecological Research Facility (SERF).

 The visit